defactor-com/documentation/docs/engage/front-end-ui/vesting.md

 ### Event Details

-Each vesting event shows todo
+Each vesting event displays detailed information depending on its lifecycle stage.

 **Ongoing Events:**